 - HAProxy load balancer: Leave this field blank.

-- The application domain defines where Elastic Runtime should serve your apps
+- The Apps Domain defines where Elastic Runtime should serve your apps.

 Leave the Cloud Controller DB encryption key field blank unless:

 - You then stopped Elastic Runtime, or it crashed

 - You are re-deploying Elastic Runtime with a backup of your Cloud Controller database

 Enter your Cloud Controller database encryption key only if these conditions apply.
 See Backing Up Pivotal CF for more information.

 Enter your intended maximum file upload size.

 (Optional) Check the Disable Custom Buildpacks checkbox.
 By default, the cf command line tool gives developers the option of using a custom buildpack when they deploy apps to Elastic Runtime.
 To do so, they use the